PAMM Trading

 Is PAMM Trading Safe?

 PAMM trading is offered by many regulated brokers that offer a secure investing environment.
-However, PAMM trading is not always profitable, and to some extent, you are at the mercy of the fund manager.
+However, PAMM trading is not always profitable, and to a large extent, you are at the mercy of the fund manager.

 Which Brokers Offer PAMM Trading?